Aqaba

-Aqaba's strategic location at the northeastern tip of the Red Sea between the continents of Asia and Africa has made its port important throughout thousands of years.
-The ancient city was called Elath, adopted in Latin as Aela and in Arabic as Ayla.
+Aqaba's strategic location at the northeastern tip of the Red Sea between the continents of Asia and Africa has made its port important for thousands of years.
+The ancient city was called Elath, known in Latin as Aela) and in Arabic as Ayla.
 Its strategic location and proximity to copper mines made it a regional hub for copper production and trade in the Chalcolithic period.

 Aela became a bishopric under Byzantine rule and later became a Latin Catholic titular see after Islamic conquest around AD 650, when it became known as Ayla; the name Aqaba is late medieval.
-The Great Arab Revolt's Battle of Aqaba, depicted in the film Lawrence of Arabia, resulted in victory for Arab forces over the Ottoman defenders.
+In the Great Arab Revolt's Battle of Aqaba Arab forces defeated the Ottoman defenders.

-Aqaba's location next to Wadi Rum and Petra has placed it in Jordan's golden triangle of tourism, which strengthened the city's location on the world map and made it one of the major tourist attractions in Jordan.
+Aqaba's location next to Wadi Rum and Petra has made it one of the major tourist attractions in Jordan.
 The city is administered by the Aqaba Special Economic Zone Authority, which has turned Aqaba into a low-tax, duty-free city, attracting several mega projects like Ayla Oasis, Saraya Aqaba, Marsa Zayed and expansion of the Port of Aqaba.
 They are expected to turn the city into a major tourism hub in the region.
 However, industrial and commercial activities remain important, due to the strategic location of the city as the country's only seaport.
 The city sits right across the border from Eilat, likewise Israel's only port on the Red Sea.
-After the 1994 Israel Jordan Peace Treaty there were plans and hopes of establishing a trans-border tourism and economic area, but few of those plans have come to fruition.
+After the 1994 Israel–Jordan peace treaty, there were plans and hopes of establishing a trans-border tourism and economic area, but few of those plans have come to fruition.